Thousands gather for Women’s March rallies across the US

 “Local D.C. is a domestic colony and the actions of national organizers have to recognize that,” Black Lives Matter D.C. wrote in a letter this week to Women’s March organizers.
 “Here in D.C., these unstrategic mass mobilizations distract from local organizing, often overlook the black people who actually live here and even result in tougher laws against demonstration being passed locally.”

-Associated Press reporter Michael Hill in New York City contributed to this report.
+Associated Press reporter Daisy Nguyen in San Francisco contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been updated to correct the activist’s name to Donna Hylton, not Hill. ___